 |Rockwool (loose-fill)||4-4.5 inches|

 These are some of the most commonly used insulation materials.
-Bear in mind though that the R13 figure given in inches may slightly vary due to multiple factors.
+However, the R13 figure given in inches may vary slightly due to multiple factors.

 Fiberglass is one of the most commonly used insulation products out there.
 This material is made up of puny glass fibers that are tangled together tightly.
 Fiberglass is widely available in the market in the form of batts and loose-fill.
-Batts are rolls that can be positioned between joists and studs while loose-fill can be blown on simply any surface.
-The specialty of the material is its ability to trap air flow within its fine fibers that make it a good insulation solution.
-One of the best parts about fiberglass is that it’s easy to install.
-For loose-fill, you’ll obviously need a blower but for batts, a couple of tools would be sufficient to make it an enjoyable DIY project.
+Batts are rolls positioned between joists and studs, while loose-fill can be blown on any surface.
+The specialty of the material is its ability to trap air flow within its fine fibers, making it a good insulation solution.
+One of the best parts about fiberglass is its easy installation.
+You’ll obviously need a blower for loose-fill, but for batts, a couple of tools would be sufficient to make it an enjoyable DIY project.

 Spray foam insulation is a liquid foam that is sprayed on walls, attics, and between studs.
 Due to the material being in liquid foam form, it can easily make its way into small spaces and miniature openings.
 This makes it one of the most effective insulation materials out there.
 Furthermore, spray foam neither becomes compressed nor loses its R-value for decades to come.
 Although it is a bit expensive, it can insulate your house, unlike any other material.
 Spray foam is commonly available in two types, open-cell, and closed-cell.
-The main difference between them is that the density of closed-cell spray foam is high as compared to open-cell.
+The main difference between them is that the density of closed-cell spray foam is higher than open-cell foam.

-Around 3.5-4 inches of cellulose thickness would be enough to make your insulation reach the rating of R13.
+Around 3.5 to 4 inches of cellulose thickness would be enough to make your insulation reach the rating of R13.

-Rockwool in the form of batts would require around 3.5-4.1 inches of thickness to make it R13.
-If you decide to go for loose-fill, a thickness of 4-4.5 inches would be adequate.
+Rockwool in the form of batts would require around 3.5 to 4.1 inches of thickness to make it R13.
+If you decide to go for loose-fill, a thickness of 4 to 4.5 inches would be adequate.